iq-coryp/documentation-testing/pages/concepts/company-tree.md

 ### Locations

-{{locations}} represent physical presences such as offices and retail kiosks.
+{{locations}} represent physical and virtual presences that may hold inventory or process transactions, such as:

+* Offices
+* Retail locations
+* Kiosks
+* Distribution centers
+* Warehouses

-#### Devices
+### Devices

-Devices are hardware appliances that run iQmetrix products such as XQ Shelf.
+Devices include payment terminals and hardware appliances that run iQmetrix products such as XQ Shelf.

 ### Relationships